ntswamp/proof-of-kill/README.md

 # proof-of-kill

-Individual-friendliness and low-power-consumption are rarely achieved at the same time in blockchain systems nowadays.
+Individual-friendliness and low power consumption are rarely achieved simultaneously in blockchain systems nowadays.
-In this implementation I try to resolve this issues by creating a new type of consensus model named "PoK(Proof of Kill)", which uses a game-like frontend(to be called "Agent") instead of CPU power to hold a race between nodes with safety guaranteed.
+As an alternative consensus model, PoK (Proof of Kill) addresses this issue by introducing a game-like frontend, referred to as the "Agent," which replaces CPU power to conduct races between nodes, with safety guaranteed.

 ![pok](https://user-images.githubusercontent.com/50705651/133920498-e6d197ab-75b8-456d-9a94-3da4d95714ad.jpg)